Anuj-Kumar-Sharma/First-Contribution/README.md

 # First-Contribution
-Hi, this is Yash
+Hi, this is Yash.
-Thank you bhaiya for making an amazing yt tutorial on git and github
+Thank you bhaiya for making an amazing yt tutorial on git and github.